Security and you

 Using wireless networks

-When setting up your home wireless networks, secure your home wireless networks using WPA-2 encryption and choose a strong WPA-2 encryption key.
+When setting up your home wireless networks, do remember to secure your home wireless networks using WPA-2 encryption and choose a strong WPA-2 encryption key.
 Avoid using WEP as this is not secure.

 Always enable a screen-lock for your mobile devices.
 There may be confidential and private content on your devices and the last thing you want are uninvited guests viewing them!